 - Replacement filters for this unit are expensive and sold separately

-Get the Medify purifier for mold at Amazon, The Home Depot, Best Buy, or Medify Air.
+Get the Medify purifier for mold at Walmart or Medify Air.

 Anyone concerned about how the quality of the air in their basement is affecting the rest of the home will want to consider Bissell’s air220 Smart Purifier.
-This model has the ability to filter air in rooms or spaces up to 1,252 square feet, which is plenty for most homes.
+This model can filter air in rooms or spaces up to 1,252 square feet, which is plenty for most homes.
 It’s a low-energy solution that operates at library-level volume, with five fan speeds and a real-time air-quality indicator on the front.